RepublicHo/RepublicHo/README.md

 ### Hi there 👋
-- 👋 Hi, I’m Anthony HO
+- 👋 Hi, I’m Anthony HO.
-- 👀 I’m interested in solving problem
+- 👀 I’m interested in causes bringing hope to human beings.
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning low layer in DB, Cloud and OS.
-- 💞️ I’m looking to collaborate on Chatbot
+- 💞️ I’m looking to collaborate on DataBase.
 - 📫 How to reach me anthony.ct.ho@outlook.com

 <!---